 Families where one parent is not in paid employment, or neither parent works, will ususally not be eligible for the additional hours.
-There are however the extended entitlement will be available for families where:
+The extended entitlement will be available for families where:

-- Both parents are employed but one (or both) is temporarily away from
+- Both parents are employed but one (or both) is temporarily away because of:

 - parental leave

 - One parent works and one parent is in receipt of benefits relating to significant caring responsibilities

 - One parent works and one parent is in receipt of specific benefits relating to disability or incapacity

 Foster carers are eligible for the extended entitlement if they meet the earning or carer criteria for their own children.

 Foster carers may be able to claim 30 hours for the children that they foster if both foster parents work outside of their fostering role.
 There is no minimum earning criteria for this.
 For more information see the attached information "30 Hours Childcare for Foster Children".

 Parents who are studying or in training will not be eligible unless this is combined with paid work which meets the minimum average earnings threshold.